motoakioi/JPEG_Encoder_fullscratch/README.md

 # JPEG_Encoder_fullscratch
-## discontinue development in this repository
+## now, discontinue development in this repository

 Aim for full scratch, something like that.